ibexa/documentation-developer/docs/api/rest_api_usage.md

 # REST API usage

-The REST API v2 introduced in [[= product_name =]] allows you to interact with an [[= product_name =]] installation using the HTTP protocol, following a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) interaction model.
+The REST API in [[= product_name =]] allows you to interact with an [[= product_name =]] installation using the HTTP protocol, following a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) interaction model.

-Each resource (URI) interacts with a part of the system (Content, User, Search, etc.).
+Each resource (URI) interacts with a part of the system (content, users, search, and so on).
-Every interaction with the repository than you can do from Back Office or using the [Public PHP API](public_php_api.md) can also be done using the REST API.
+Every interaction with the Repository than you can do from Back Office or using the [Public PHP API](public_php_api.md) can also be done using the REST API.

-The REST API uses HTTP methods (`GET`, `PUBLISH` , etc.), as well as HTTP headers to specify the type of request.
+The REST API uses HTTP methods (`GET`, `PUBLISH` , and so on), as well as HTTP headers to specify the type of request.

 ## URIs

-The REST API is designed in such a way that the client can explore the repository without constructing any URIs to resources.
+The REST API is designed in such a way that the client can explore the Repository without constructing any URIs to resources.
 Starting from the [root resource](#rest-root), every response includes further links (`href`) to related resources.

 ### URI prefix

-In [REST reference](rest_api_reference/rest_api_reference.html), for the sake of readability, there are no prefixes used in the URIs.
+[REST reference](rest_api_reference/rest_api_reference.html), for the sake of readability, uses no prefixes in the URIs.
 In practice, the `/api/ibexa/v2` prefixes all REST hrefs.

-Notice that this prefix immediately follow the domain and that the [`URIElement` SiteAccess matcher](../guide/multisite/siteaccess_matching.md#urielement) can't be used.
-If the selection of a SiteAccess is needed, see the [`X-Siteaccess` HTTP header](#siteaccess).
+This prefix immediately follows the domain and you can't use the [`URIElement` SiteAccess matcher](../guide/multisite/siteaccess_matching.md#urielement).
+If you need to the select a SiteAccess, see the [`X-Siteaccess` HTTP header](#siteaccess).

 ### URI parameters

 URI parameters (query string) can be used on some resources.
 They usually serve as options or filters for the requested resource.

-As a pagination example, the request below would return the first 5 relations for version 3 of the Content item 59:
+As an example, the request below would paginate the results and return the first 5 relations for version 3 of the Content item 59:

 ```
 GET /content/objects/59/versions/3/relations?limit=5 HTTP/1.1